Frequently Asked Questions about Children’s and Game Publishing:

 Q: How did you break into children’s publishing?

-TD: I tried to send sample portfolios from afar when I was a recent art school grad back in 1992, but it was to no avail.
+TD: I tried to send sample portfolios from afar when I was an art school grad (back in 1992), but it was to no avail.
 Angela and I then moved to New York City where I began dropping my portfolio off to the various publishing houses.
 Even then, it took almost three years to break into this field that I adore.

 First off, I called many children’s illustrators to get tips on what to have in his portfolio.
 I began creating images of subjects I like to draw to fill my portfolio.
 Next, I created a book dummy to show that I understood how books were laid out and produced.
 Finally, I began going to the bookstore and library weekly to see what kind of books publishers where publishing.
 I would cater my submissions to publishing houses I thought would respond positively to my work.